-Here is the scenario we often see: a couple gets into an argument that turns physical, whether that be an assault or damage to some items in their home.
+Here is a scenario we often see: a couple gets into an argument that turns physical, whether that be an assault or damage to some items in their home.
 The police are called, often by one of the people involved in the argument or a concerned neighbor calling 911.

 After the person is released from jail (or cited and released to stay somewhere else for the night), they will have a court date to appear and face the charges.
-At this point, the person’s partner often wonders if the prosecutor will drop the case if they, as the victim, do not want to press charges.
+At this point, the person’s partner often wonders if the prosecutor will drop the case if they, as the victim, do not want to press domestic violence charges.

-Even if an alleged victim recants their statements that they made to police, Arizona prosecutors will often continue on with the prosecution.
+Even if an alleged victim recants the statements that they made to police, Arizona prosecutors will often continue on with the prosecution.
 The reason behind this policy is the theory that domestic violence victims are often caught in a repeating cycle of domestic violence.

 The Stigma of “Will this happen again?”